efsalvarenga/CV/index.md

 - 12 years' experience and passionate about Oil & Energy, capturing in-depth commercial awareness across E&P, refining, utilities and new energies
-- Skilful in slicing and dicing complex problems into manageable sub-components
+- Skillful in slicing and dicing complex problems into manageable sub-components
 - My engineering background is supported by further academic education in operational research and management sciences
 - Curious with current petroleum data science tools, up-to-date through SPE, academic, industry papers and self-development
 - Out of the office I enjoy spending time with my family, powerlifting, trekking and cycling